jillesvangurp/jsonj/README.md

 - it provides really convenient builder classes for quickly constructing complex json datastructures without going through the trouble of having to create model classes for your particular flavor of json, piecing together lists, maps, and other types and then serializing those, or generally having to do a lot of type casts, null checks, generics juggling, etc.
 - it provides powerful extensions to the Collections API that, for example, makes extracting things from lists and maps a lot easier.
-- it is memory efficient: you can squeeze millions of json objects in a modest amout of RAM.
+- it is memory efficient: you can squeeze millions of json objects in a modest amount of RAM.
 This is nice if you are doing big data processing projects.
 If you've ever had to worry about fitting gigantic amounts of structured data in memory, you might appreciate some of these optimizations.
 - it's simple to use and lacks the complexity of other solutions.
 There are no annotations.
 There is no need for model classes.
-- it uses the excellent jackson parser for parsing data structures.
+- it uses the excellent jackson parser for parsing data structures and you might already use jackson.
 - In addition to the popular json format it also supports parsing and serializing to binary plist and YAML.

 There are probably more reasons you can find to like JsonJ, why not give it a try?
 Let me know if you like it (or not).
 Let me know it should be changed in some way.